-The AP-1 target shall be used for the Practical, Barricade, and Mover events.
+The AP-1 target shall be used for the Practical, Barricade, Moving Target, Short

+Course, Los Alamitos, and Speedload Challenge events.
 Targets may be printed on paper or cardboard.
 AP-1 target configurations shall be as depicted in the drawing.
 Overall target dimensions are 18 in. wide by 30 in. high.
 Scoring rings are in the center of the target.
 Scoring rings diameters are:

-X-ring 4 in.
-Used for tie-breaking
+4 in.
+Used for tie-breaking X-ring